Metori/mqtt_boiler/README.md

 # MQTT boiler controller

+!!!Project is not ready yet.
+It is under active development!!!
 Purpose of this device is to replace stock hardware (thermostat and switch actually) in typical water heater.

 ## Parts: